Cook County Sheriff's Office: Sheriff's Office Internal Departments

+Sheriff's Police

-The Cook County Sheriff's Police Department is the third largest police department in the State of Illinois.
-They are state certified law enforcement officers and are charged with patrolling unincorporated areas of Cook County as well as assisting suburban police departments with police operations including, but not limited to, detective and evidence services, narcotics interdiction, bomb detection and disposal, vice operations, street crimes suppression and hostage/barricade/terrorist incidents.
+The Cook County Sheriff's Police Department has over 500 state certified law enforcement officers charged with patrolling unincorporated areas of Cook County as well as assisting suburban police departments with police operations including, but not limited to, detective and crime scene investigator (CSI) services, narcotics interdiction, bomb detection and disposal, vice operations, street crimes suppression and hostage/barricade/terrorist incidents.
 Approximately 109,000 people live in unincorporated communities within Cook County among the county's 5.3 million total population.
 The Cook County Sheriff's Police Training Academy trains police recruits within the department as well as those from suburban agencies.

+Detention and corrections

 Cook County Sheriff's Department of Corrections is one of the largest single-site pre-trial holding facilities in the world.
 Deputy Sheriff's assigned to Department of Corrections are responsible for the security of more than 9,000 detainees, many of whom are violent offenders awaiting trial in the criminal court system.